bellemscott/mentorship/docs/schema.md

   end

  ```
    Mentors must enter their current position and their desired length of mentorship.
 This information is used to create a match with a mentee.
-Mentors can also enter their area of expertise, preferred method of contact, location,and  school.
+Mentors can also enter their area of expertise, preferred method of contact, location, and the school they graduated from.
 This information will be displayed on their profiled to give potential mentees some more information about them.

 ``` xml
    create_table "messages", force: :cascade do |t|